pmean/build-website/text/00/intention.md

 **Summary**

-Inquisitive Irene wants to know **what the phrase \"Intention to Treat\" means** in all the journal articles she is reading. **Intention to Treat is a method that includes noncompliant patients in the groups to which they were originally randomized into**.
+Inquisitive Irene wants to know **what the phrase "Intention to Treat" means** in all the journal articles she is reading. **Intention to Treat is a method that includes noncompliant patients in the groups to which they were originally randomized into**.
 There are two reasons why you